Changing Agriculture in a Changing Climate: Exploring Farmers’ Responses to Climate Change via Multispecies Ethnography

 Perceptions of Water Export in Colorado’s San Luis Valley

-Cloe will be spending the summer in Alamosa, Colorado, where she is conducting independently-led research on the San Luis Valley’s response to past and ongoing attempts to export water out of the region.
+Cloe spent the summer in Alamosa, Colorado, where she conducted independently-led research on the San Luis Valley’s response to past and ongoing attempts to export water out of the region.
 The San Luis Valley is a high alpine desert in southern Colorado known for its long and enduring agricultural tradition and as a top national producer of potatoes.
 Read more…

 Long-term sustainability of wildlife crossing structures for species movements across US highway 93 in Western Montana